shakrunk/my_first_mod/README.md

-# Fabric Example Mod
+# My First FabricMC Mod

 ## Setup

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+Honelsty at thispoint I'm just step-by-tep following the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) and thus far have not made any unique edits.

 ## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+I have no idea what I want the liscence for this to be yet.
+I'll decide this later.